Contractor Deposits: How Much Is Safe to Pay Upfront?

 4. Make Checks Payable to Business, Not Individual

-Good: "ABC Construction LLC"
+Good: "ABC Construction LLC" Bad: "John Smith"

 Why: Ensures it's a legitimate business, not someone operating under-the-table.